 Laughter is definitely a powerful way to enhance the quality of your life if not an answer to all your problems.
 It brings about a range of physical and mental benefits.
 Though most of us may have heard about laughter being the best medicine, we scarcely put it to use in the real life.
-Let us understand all about humor as a way to improve your physical and mental health from the laughter expert, Papa CJ.
+Let us understand all about humour as a way to improve your physical and mental health from the laughter expert, Papa CJ.

 Papa CJ is a world-renowned stand-up comedian and has won awards for both Asia’s and India’s Best Stand-up Comedian.
 He is the only Indian comedian to have shot his own solo special with Comedy Central Asia.
 Forbes Magazine called him ‘the global face of Indian stand-up’ and Toastmaster International called him one of the most influential comedians around the world.
-Papa CJ is a certified Laughter Yogi and has helped people with physical and mental ailments seek relief through humor and laughter.
+Papa CJ is a certified Laughter Yogi and has helped people with physical and mental ailments seek relief through humour and laughter.
 His Papa CJ Happiness Project is a proactive global initiative through which he helps charitable organizations raise funds by performing without a fee.

 Laughter-The Best Medicine

 A healthy lifestyle starts with a healthy body and soul and this is only possible if you lead a stress-free life.
 What better way to be stress-free then a regular dose of laughter?
-While humor is something that is available everywhere, laughter is not something that would come naturally to everyone.
-For those of you for whom laughter is not a natural process, it is advisable that you treat it as an everyday regime and treat it like new year resolution which you intend to keep and be committed to.
+While humour is something that is available everywhere, laughter is not something that would come naturally to everyone.
+For those of you for whom laughter is not a natural process, it is advisable that you treat it as an everyday regime and treat it like a new year resolution which you intend to keep and be committed to.

 There are countless instances of people with physical ailments finding relief through a regular dose of laughter.
-Norman Cousins (1915 to 1990), longtime editor of the Saturday Review, global peacemaker, receiver of hundreds of awards including the UN Peace Medal and nearly fifty honorary doctorate degrees, overcame a life-threatening disease and a massive coronary, each time using his own nutritional and emotional support protocol.
-Cousin’s seminal book “Anatomy of an Illness” details his healing journey overcoming Ankylosing spondylitis (a degenerative disease causing the breakdown of collagen).
+Norman Cousins (1915 to 1990), longtime editor of the Saturday Review, global peacemaker, the receiver of hundreds of awards including the UN Peace Medal and nearly fifty honorary doctorate degrees, overcame a life-threatening disease and a massive coronary, each time using his own nutritional and emotional support protocol.
+Cousin’s seminal book ‘Anatomy of an Illness’ details his healing journey overcoming Ankylosing spondylitis (a degenerative disease causing the breakdown of collagen).